MounikaAzure/spring-boot-rest-api-h2-database/README.md

 The best way is to create a **Spring Boot** project using **Spring Stater Project** to add **Spring Web**, **Spring Data JPA** and **H2 Database** dependencies.
 A similar link can be followed if you are interested how to add STS in Eclipse IDE and add dependency using Spring Starter Project [GitHub](https://github.com/rafsan-jany/spring-boot-web). <br/>

+I am a developer,

+qry = "delete from employee"
+equeryQuery(qry)

 The **Spring Web**, **Spring Data JPA** and **H2 Database** dependencies in **pom.xml** are <br/>

 ``````